dedaxle/Intuit-ProSeries-Tax-Software/README.md

 Compliance is maintained through regular updates that include changes to tax laws, form structures, and calculation rules.
 These updates are applied at the application level, ensuring consistency across all client files.
 IT administrators can schedule updates and verify version alignment across multiple workstations in a networked environment.

-Electronic filing is built into the workflow, allowing users to send returns directly from within the application.
-Data is encrypted during transmission, and each submission can be tracked by status.
-If a return is rejected, ProSeries provides clear error codes and explanations, making it easier to fix issues and resubmit quickly.
+The application includes integrated e-filing, enabling users to file returns without leaving the system.
+All transmitted data is secured with encryption, and users can monitor the progress of each submission.
+In case of rejection, ProSeries supplies detailed error messages and codes to streamline corrections and resubmission.

-For instance, when there is a discrepancy between reported income and related schedules, the system flags the issue and blocks submission until it is resolved.
-This built-in validation helps reduce rejection rates and ensures compliance without the need for additional verification tools.
+As an example, if income figures do not align with supporting schedules, the software identifies the inconsistency and prevents filing until it is corrected.
+This proactive validation reduces errors and helps maintain compliance with regulatory requirements.